 • women’s health

-Wisp delivers medications in discreet packaging that does not indicate where the box comes from or what it contains.
+Wisp delivers medications in discreet packaging that does not indicate where the box is from or what it contains.
 Additionally, the bottles are plain and do not include identifying information or medication names.

-Below, we provide the answers to some frequently asked questions about Wisp.
+Below, we provide the answers to some common questions about Wisp.

 Wisp offers prescription and nonprescription medication for various situations and conditions at a cost that may be more affordable than some co-pays.